 The sun is shining and the air is warm.
-It’s a perfect moment for a wander through the forest with your four-legged friend and then down to the beach for a picnic.
+It’s a perfect moment for a wander through the forest with your dog and then down to the beach for a picnic.

 How to Recognize a Tick